TomasHubelbauer/markright/readme.md

 ## Example

 Since this document is named `readme.md`, it itself is a valid MarkRight document.
-Up until this point, it produces no output.
+It continues on to show case all the various featutes and elaborates on the syntax that enables them.
+We also have a more focused sample document in [`sample.md`](sample.md).
+Run it by running `npm start`.

-To create a file, the following is used:
+Up until this point, `readme.md` produces no output.
+To create a file, do this:

 `hello-world.txt`
 ```